hypirion/inlein/doc/inlein-protocol.md

  :op "request"}
 ```

-A client can perform multiple requests in the same TCP stream.
+A client can perform multiple requests in the same TCP stream, but should for
+its own sanity do them sequentially.

 ### JVM-params